brwilkinson/AzureDeploymentFramework/docs/App_Tenants.md

 ### App Tenants

-The Framework supports deploying Multiple Applications, each application is referred to as a Tenant in the ADF.
+The Framework supports deploying Multiple Applications, each application is referred to as a Tenant within the ADF.

 A single DevOps Team owns all of the deployments for all of the tenants in the projects, including all release pipelines.

 You may adopt a Shared Services HUB tenant and all other tenants will only have Spoke environments.

 If you only have a single Tenant, you can just deploy the HUB from the single tenant.

+You can easily deploy all Tenants into the same subscription, however you can also deploy across multiple Subscriptions

 ![App Tenants](./App_Tenants.jpg)